appbaseio/reactivesearch/content/docs/reactivesearch/v2/search/DataSearch.md

 -   **defaultSuggestions** `Array` [optional] preset search suggestions to be shown on focus when the search box does not have any search query text set.
 Accepts an array of objects each having a **label** and **value** property.
 The label can contain either String or an HTML element.
--   **debounce** `Number` [optional] sets the milliseconds to wait before executing the query.
+-   **debounce** `Number` [optional] set the milliseconds to wait before executing the query.
 Defaults to `0`, i.e. no debounce.
 -   **highlight** `Boolean` [optional] whether highlighting should be enabled in the returned results.
 -   **highlightField** `String or Array` [optional]